 Wheezing is a high-pitched whistling sound while inhaling or exhaling which is a symptom of an illness or other conditions.
 Wheezing can be caused by respiratory conditions such as lessened flow of air due to a narrow airways or congestion in the lungs.
-If there is difficulty breathing, there is a need to seek medical help immediately.
+Generally, if there is difficulty breathing, there is a need to seek medical help immediately.

 Causes of wheezing